Pi Delta Theta: History

-The organization was thus formed, with the Miami chapter being named its Alpha chapter, and Mrs. Brown named as the first National President.
+The organization was thus formed, with the Miami chapter being named its Alpha chapter, and Mrs. Brown was named as the first National President.
 Expansion began in earnest, but early chapters were lost as the Great Depression dragged on.
 In 1941, with WWII looming, the four remaining chapters opted for merger.

 Pi Delta Theta was a member of the Association of Education Sororities, an NPC predecessor.
 The merger of Pi Delta Theta and Delta Sigma Epsilon was the only merger to occur within AES organizations.

-Fifteen years later, in 1956 Delta Sigma Epsilon would itself merge with Delta Zeta.
+Fifteen years later, in 1956, Delta Sigma Epsilon would itself merge with Delta Zeta.